 The extremely precise manufacturing techniques required in fabricating integrated circuits place great constraints on the wafer substrates.
 In addition to material purity, tight tolerances are also necessary for overall flatness, site flatness (the flatness of the region where an individual device will be manufactured), and surface roughness.

-Use the NanoCam Sq surface profiler to measure surface roughness on polished wafers and the manufactured features of patterned wafers.
+Use the NanoCam HD surface profiler to measure surface roughness on polished wafers and the manufactured features of patterned wafers.

 Added Technical Resources

 A new technique provides a faster, more repeatable method for vibration-insensitive measurement in non-ideal environments.

 Measuring Sub-Angstrom Roughness

 How do you measure roughness with sub-angstrom precision in a noisy manufacting environment?

 Read this white paper for a break-down of the options, and illustrations of the challenges presented by different solutions.